OnePair/authid-core-ts/README.md

 > An AuthID reference implementation in typescript.

 AuthID is a protocol that allows for platform independent decentralized identifiers to be used for digital signatures and authentication.
-An AuthID decentralized identifier can either be a straight up [DID](https://w3c-ccg.github.io/did-spec/), or a human meaningful identifier that points to a one.
+An AuthID decentralized identifier can either be a straight up [DID](https://w3c-ccg.github.io/did-spec/), or a human meaningful identifier that points to one.

 ## Api